MIPT-Oulu/3DHistoGrading/README.md

 * Automatic grading from different osteochondral zones

 ## Outputs
-* OA grade from analysed sample volumes-of-interest (prediction of sample degeneration)
+* Result of degeneration detection (logistic regression) and corresponding µCT grade (ridge regression) from analysed sample volumes-of-interest
 * Extracted analysis volumes can be saved as separate datasets
 * Automatically segmented calcified tissue mask can be saved
+* Sample data with performed processing steps

 ## Examples
 Example images from 3D rendering and 2D viewing osteochondral sample.